 Over the last few years, a growing number of startups have turned to outsource.
 This recruitment option allows business owners to hire coders for startups with no administrative burdens.
 Usually, a company hands over all or part of its permanent recruitment to an external provider.

 As for the pros, cost savings pulled by outsourcing can help startups target capital in other critical business areas.
-And while hiring a developer for a startup, this option helps avoid bringing an employee into the company.
+Also, outsourcing is the answer to the question of how to hire programmers for a startup without actually bringing new employees into the company.
 This accounts for less to no administrative and management burdens.

 In this case, the provider takes over the hiring process.
 This means that companies won’t need a technical leader to facilitate a decision-making process and vet technical talent.
 Also, it’s easy to build up or down your team upon request with a tech vendor.